-- An episode of South Park had the residents resorting to cannibalism from being locked in a building and eating an entire film crew...
+- An episode of South Park had the residents resorting to cannibalism from being snowed in inside the school gym and eating an entire film crew...
 Though it had only been four hours, they were just hungry.
 No one but the mayor feels guilty over it.
 They started with Eric Roberts, who was only there because he'd accepted a bit part on America's Most Wanted (for those who might not remember him for his TV work, he was in The Killers "Mr. Brightside" video):

 Jimbo: We have to have the energy to make it through the night.
 We have to eat.

 Greenfield: How can we?
 How could we live with ourselves?

 Jimbo: There's only one answer: eat Eric Roberts.

 Mayor: [thoughtfully] Yes, uh-of course.
 Nobody gives a shit about Eric Roberts.

 - They end up eating both the director and the assistant as well.
 Keep in mind, they ate three people and were stuck in the school gym for maybe 10 hours.
 Oh, and Mr Garrisson brought some Eric Roberts home in a doggy bag.